Census Dots

 Multiracial

-Of the 100 places in New Hampshire, Greenville is the 65th most populous.
+Greenville is ranked the 68th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Greenville was ranked the 65th most populous place in the 2020 Census.

 Greenville's White Population